11 STEPS TO BUILDING A COMMERCIAL BUILDING IN MIAMI

 Step 1 – Location, appropriate zoning, water and sewer lines

-Whether a location has the appropriate zoning will determine whether the building you have in mind can be built at the location you plan to purchase.
-However, today, there is another reason.
+Today, there is also another reason.
 The sewer system in Miami-Dade County is over-extended and sometimes there are parts of the county that have a moratorium on building.
 So before you do anything foolish like buying a property without researching this, check with Miami-Dade County Water and Sewer and the Department of Resource Management (DERM) to determine the condition of the nearby infrastructure, such as the pump stations, whether there are sufficient fire hydrants with the required flow or whether you will be required to add new ones, whether the water and sewer lines are sufficient or will have to be upgraded, and whether there is a moratorium in place.
-If the water and/or sewer lines are non-existent, you may be required to install new infrastructure prior to building a new building.
-This can be very costly, so you need to find out up front.
+If the water and/or sewer lines are non-existent, you may be required to install new infrastructure before building a new building.
+This can be very costly, so you need to find out upfront.

 If the building is going to be of any size, for example, 3 stories or more, you will likely have to put in a sprinkler system.
 This will likely mean that you will have to upgrade the water lines, if the nearby water lines are old.
-Start by looking for information at their website here.
+Start by looking at whether you have city water and sewer at their website here.

 If you are unsure about a property, we can help you find the right property.
 Maria Luisa Castellanos is a licensed commercial Realtor.
 We can help you locate the property with the appropriate zoning for what you are trying to build.
 See more on this at the Real Estate Services page.
 Click here.